egarcialara/UTI_bacteria_interactions/README.md

     a different selection strategy would improve your results, it is easy to remove/add a new method.

 __To create the figures__, call the different scripts in `src/visualization/`.
-Before running most of them, make sure that you have the required tables derived from running certain steps from the main pipeline.
+Before running them, make sure that you have the required tables derived from running certain steps from the main pipeline.

 ### Requirements